 The defenders of the wetlands complained about the lack of dialogue with the City Council and the arrogance of its mayor Pere Servià Costa, highlighting the fact that the scientist Ramon Fortià he had obtained an international appointment for his research work on the wetlands in Platja de Pals and had never been congratulated by the Consistory.

-The trucks of the construction company of Jaume Parals they advanced unstoppable, illegally taking the sand from the dunes of Pals beach during night and day, damaging its flora and fauna, which they dumped on a forest area of great environmental value with wetlands and mangroves, unique in Catalonia, to build a marina residential with thousands of moorings and second residence buildings for 6,000 people, where Camping Playa Brava was later located due to the impossibility of urbanizing the wetlands.
+The trucks of a construction company in Pals advanced unstoppable, illegally taking the sand from the dunes of Pals beach during night and day, damaging its flora and fauna, which they dumped on a forest area of great environmental value with wetlands and mangroves, unique in Catalonia, to build a marina residential with thousands of moorings and second residence buildings for 6,000 people, where Camping Playa Brava was later located due to the impossibility of urbanizing the wetlands.

 The illegal works continued until, on the morning of Saturday, August 23, 1986, two devices exploded in the company Servià Cantó S.A., in a terrorist attack with significant damage to the control room of the Portland plant, the electrical system and damage to five of the company's trucks, claimed by the pro-independence organization Terra Lliure in phone calls to the various media, stating that the action "had been carried out to warn the mayor of Pals, Pere Servià, owner of the company, that the wetlands will be a natural park."